fightforthefuture/votebot-www/app/_states/ak.md

 You will need to show ID to vote in Alaska.

-Acceptable forms of ID include: official voter registration card; driver's license; birth certificate; passport; hunting or fishing license; current utility bill, bank statement, paycheck, government check or other government document with the voter’s name and address.
+Acceptable forms of ID include: voter ID card; driver's license; state ID card; military ID card; passport; hunting or fishing license; or other current or valid photo ID.
+You may also present one of the following forms of ID if it includes your name and current address: current utility bill, bank statement, paycheck, government check or other government issued document.

-Voters without ID: A voter who cannot exhibit a required form of identification shall be allowed to vote a questioned ballot.
+Voters without ID: If you do not show the required form of ID, you will be allowed to vote a questioned ballot.